mendix/docs/content/appstore/creating-content/connector-guide-build.md

 Once you publish the connector and someone imports it in their Mendix app, all of these elements will be placed in the same location from which they are exported.

-Distribute the module to whomever wants to use it (share the file or upload to Marketplace).
+Distribute the module to whomever wants to use it (share the file or upload to Marketplace) by following these steps:

 1. Keep the release notes ready.
 2. Deploy to GITHub by doing the following:
     * Commit code to GitHub (if you have not already made this a Git project)
     * Create new release
 3. Create the release in Marketplace using the release from GitHub.

-**Architectural impact:**
+See [Share Marketplace Content](/appstore/general/share-app-store-content) for more information on adding content to the Marketplace.

+### 3.5 Architectural Impact

-Because connectors are exported as modules and then published on the private/public Mendix Marketplace, they are as decoupled as possible from your development application.
-This is needed because a copy of the module will be imported in other applications when they download the module from the Marketplace.
-The implementing application might need to configure some constants/add specific microflows/use pages or snippets/configure specifics on runtime, but it will always be a standalone situation.
+Because connectors are exported as modules and then published on the Marketplace, they are as decoupled as possible from your development application.
+This is needed because a copy of the module will be imported in other applications when users download the module from the Marketplace.
+The implementing application might need to configure some constants, add specific microflows, use pages or snippets, configure specifics on runtime, but it will always be a standalone situation.

-## 4 Read More

-This document introduced connectors and gave you a step-by-step outline on how to build one.
-An upcoming document will contain more detailed information and good practices for this process.